hylandtechoutreach/peeke-internship-2025/FunThings.md

 There are several opportunities to have some fun at Hyland HQ!

 - Snacks & drinks in the break rooms (very fun)
-  - Try to snag some of the elusive Peanut Butter M&Ms
 - Pickleball court
 - Putting green
 - Basketball courts (indoor and outdoor)